binafy/laravel-stub/README.md

 <a name="download"></a>
 ### `download`

-If you may to download the stub file, you can use `download` method:
+If you want to download the stub file, you can use the `download` method:

 ```php
 LaravelStub::from(__DIR__ . 'model.stub')